 A randomized, controlled design is being used in this study.
 Randomization minimizes systematic bias in the selection and assignment of patients to study therapy and provides justification for inferential statistical methods to be used on data from this study.
-It is expected that LY2835219 will produce better efficacy outcomes than the control; therefore, a 3:2 randomization has been used in this study.
+It is expected that abemaciclib will produce better efficacy outcomes than the control; therefore, this study uses a 3:2 randomization.
 Using an appropriate concurrent control arm enables direct statistical estimation of benefits and harms due to study therapy and minimizes bias in the assessment and interpretation of observed treatment effects.
 Patients will be stratified for differences in factors thought to be associated with clinical outcomes to further reduce the potential for bias and improve the power of the analyses.